 Machines making music

+One music trend that is quite expected is the rise of machines.
 Machines being used to compose music is certainly a controversial concept.
 Can something as personal and emotional as music be created by AI with positive results?
 Although the answer depends on who you ask, many tech brands are experimenting with this idea, including Sony and IBM, using musical components like mood, cadence, and style to compose new songs.

 Many innovations are being worked on in the field of music wearables.
 One fascinating example is BodyRocks, a company that creates wearable technology that translates audio signals into physical vibrations onto the body.
 It’s a very interesting concept that seeks not to make you feel like you’re standing next to a giant speaker rumbling the floor at a concert, but instead to develop an immersive physical experience from listening to music.